caraya/personal-blog/content/blog/figure-as-a-universal-container.md

 </div>
 ```

 I would like to find an equivalent unit of content that would allow me to group the children and still be semantically valid.
 Looking at the code from Dudley Storey's [The New Code](https://thenewcode.com/) that I saw his use of the `figure` element to do this.
-Knowing that Dudley would never do something that went against spec I thought I'd look at figure and see if would do what I want it to do.
+Knowing that Dudley would never do something that went against spec I thought I'd look at the figure element and see if would do what I wanted it to do.

 The `figure` element is surprisingly flexible in what it can hold.
 According to the HTML specification: